 We offer you the opportunity to engage in research-led teaching across a wide range of civilisations and languages spanning five million years, in an academically inspiring environment.
-In a department with a heritage dating back to the 1880s, one of the largest teaching and research museums in the UK, and with access to award-winning teaching facilities, our staff will not only teach you the foundations of their research specialisms, but challenge and guide you through your studies to foster independent learning, and encourage you to specialise in what interests you most.
+In a department with a heritage dating back to the 1880s, one of the largest teaching and research museums in the UK, and with access to award-winning teaching facilities, our staff will not only teach you the foundations of their research specialisms, but challenge and guide you through your studies.

 The return of the Garstang Mummy